IntelLabs/hec-p-isa-tools/assembler_tools/hec-assembler-tools/README.md

 The format for the output files and instruction set can be found at [HCGF Instruction Specification](docsrc/specs.md).

 ## Executing the Assembler <a name="executing_asm"></a>

-There are two ways to execute the assembler:

-- [Running on a pre-generated kernel](#executing_single): uses the main interface of the assembler to assemble a single pre-existing kernel.

-  This method is intended for a production chain.

-or

-- [Running for a batch of kernels](#executing_batch): uses a provided script wrapper to generate a collection of kernels and runs them through the assembler.

-  This method is intended for testing purposes as it generates test kernels using external tools before assembling.

 ### Running for a Pre-Generated Kernel <a name="executing_single"></a>

 Given a P-ISA kernel (`filename.csv`) and corresponding memory mapping file (`filename.mem`), there are three steps to assemble them into HERACLES code.